Top 5 Factors to Consider when Returning to a Previous Employer

 Well, you are not alone – of the 668 people that CK Group polled via LinkedIn on whether they would consider returning to a previous employer – 74% said they would consider the prospect.

 From our experience, when considering whether or not to return to a previous employer, there are several things to think about.
+Here is what we suggest considering to help you make an informed decision:

 The job – does it offer real career development opportunities?